matrix-org/matrix-spec/content/client-server-api/_index.md

 {{% /boxes/note %}}

-This authentication type is used when the homeserver requires new users to accept a given set of policy douments, such as a terms of service and a privacy policy.
+This authentication type is used when the homeserver requires new users to accept a given set of policy documents, such as a terms of service and a privacy policy.
 There may be many different types of documents, all of which are versioned and presented in (potentially) multiple languages.